Appl3Tree/appl3tree.github.io/_posts/2025-06-09-ACP-Cert-Review.md

 ## Exam Experience

+Similar to the CASA exam, there’s no strict enforcement around whether the ACP exam should be taken open- or closed-book.
+I approached it as closed-book to better test what I actually retained, and I’d recommend others do the same.
+Especially if you’re preparing for interviews or working in a role where quick recall matters, it’s a good mindset to adopt.

-Unlike the CASA exam, which focused more on reasoning through scenarios, the ACP exam leaned more toward rote memorization.
-Several questions were pulled directly from case studies and examples covered in the courses.
-One even asked for a specific detail mentioned in a case study video.
+Compared to CASA, the ACP exam leaned more toward memorization.
+Several questions were pulled directly from case studies and course examples.
+One question even asked about a specific detail mentioned briefly in a video.
 If you're the type to passively watch course videos, you might struggle here.
 Having solid notes or a strong memory for specifics will help a lot.

-I treated the exam as closed-book and scored above the 80 percent threshold.
-It required more deliberate recall than conceptual thinking.
+I treated the exam as closed-book and scored **87 out of 100**.
+It required more deliberate recall than conceptual thinking and felt like an assessment of your attention to detail across all five required courses.

 ## Final Thoughts